 Over the years, I’ve tracked how much we grow versus how much we eat, and I thought it was worth sharing these numbers with you to ease some of the pre-planting anxiety we all feel when mapping out our garden beds.

-So, use this information as an approximate starting point for planning your garden, and tailor it accordingly based on your own family’s needs, preferences, and resources.
+So, use this information as a starting point for planning your new garden, and tailor it accordingly based on your own family’s needs, preferences, and resources.

 1. How big is your garden?

-This is the most limiting factor when deciding how much to plant.
+This is the most limiting factor when deciding how many plants to grow per person.
 Even if you want to grow enough tomatoes to feed your family for an entire season, those plants take up a lot of space.

 You may find yourself needing to scale back in order to provide some variety for your meals, or you may decide that you’d rather grow as many tomatoes as you can and just buy other vegetables you like to eat.

-By being creative with plant placements, you can maximize a small space and produce more food than you thought was possible.
+By being creative with plant placements and repurposing household items (like a vintage clawfoot bathtub!) into unconventional planters, you can maximize a small space and produce more food than you thought was possible.

 2. What does your family like to eat?

-And if you absolutely love beets, you could succession plant 5 to 10 plants every couple of weeks, instead of a single crop all at once.
+And if you absolutely love beets, you could succession plant 5 to 10 plants per person every couple of weeks, instead of a single crop all at once.